shanepsorensen/Modern-Day-Constitution/Amendments/Article II.md

 - A person has received authorization from local law enforcement to practice on an authorized gun range.
 A Practice Permit is required to be with the person at all times.
 - A person has received a hunting licensed from local hunting authorities.
 The hunting license is required to be with the person at all times.

 5: The only persons who may qualify for a firearms license must have all the following true:
+- Be at least the age of majority, unless a state has ratification by all states for a different age, which can be no less than age 18.
 - No previous felony convictions.
 - No repeat offenses or similar offenses, of any severity.
 - Have attended an informational class as created by the United States Congress.